opensciency/sprint-content/README.md

 ## Citation

-**The latest release version can be found at this DOI 10.5281/zenodo.7392118.**
+**The latest release version (V1.0.0) can be found at this DOI 10.5281/zenodo.7662732.**

 To credit and cite the material, use the following citation - where possible, please include all authors name as listed in the [CITATION file](https://github.com/opensciency/sprint-content/blob/main/CITATION.cff):
-> OpenSciency Contributors (2022, December 2).
+> OpenSciency Contributors (2023, February 22).
 Opensciency - A core open science curriculum by and for the research community.
-Zenodo. https://doi.org/10.5281/zenodo.7392119
+Zenodo. https://doi.org/10.5281/zenodo.7662732

 Shared under the CC-BY 4.0 License, all materials remain open for anyone to build open science curriculums or reuse for other purposes.
 Please include all author names where possible from the GitHub README contributors table.